“Coexisting with black bears often means keeping them from getting food and garbage from around your home, business, and farms.”

 Scroll down this page to explore these solutions

 - Deer Feeders

 PURCHASE BEAR-RESISTANT CONTAINERS

-Although regular trash cans and dumpsters may look sturdy, special reinforcement is necessary to withstand a determined black bear (see What Makes A Dumpster Bear-Resistant? for a description of bear-resistant dumpsters).
+Regular trash cans and dumpsters may look sturdy, but special reinforcement is necessary to withstand a determined black bear (see What Makes A Dumpster Bear-Resistant? for a description of bear-resistant dumpsters).
 The up-front cost is worth it when considering replacement of ruined garbage containers and time spent picking up scattered trash.
 Your action on behalf of bears will make a difference for bears and your community.

 If your waste service provider does not offer bear-resistant trash cans or dumpsters, you can purchase these items.
 Before purchasing a bear-resistant container, be sure to check with your waste service provider to make sure they will service it.

 To purchase bear-resistant containers, consult the following sources:

 Some containers can be made black bear-resistant with materials purchased from local hardware stores.
 These flyers offer several do-it-yourself methods.